GijsVermarien/carbox/README.md

 # Note
 This is a fork of the original repository primarily for testing.
 Full credit goes to GijsVermarien and the original repository listed [here](https://github.com/GijsVermarien/carbox.git).

+The whitepaper he published is also linked here: [Carbox: an end-to-end differentiable astrochemical simulation framework](https://arxiv.org/abs/2511.10558).

 # Carbox

 Carbox is a simulation framework for simulating astrochemical kinetic reaction systems.